 Sound familiar?
 As useful as social media can be for propelling our businesses, it can also be a rabbit hole that steals your time.

 If you find yourself constantly being tempted to check social media, and it’s hindering your productivity, consider getting an app that blocks those sites for a certain period of time.

 I personally use the SelfControl app, which lets me block whatever sites I want for a specific duration.
 Usually when I want to really focus and get to writing, I block Twitter and Facebook for three hours.

 Unfortunately, SelfControl app is only for Mac users.
 So if you don’t have a Mac, and are a Google Chrome user, consider getting the Chrome extension, StayFocused, which can accomplish similar things.

-It’s something all of the Careful Cents team members use too (Carrie requires it!) and I use it everyday to manage freelance gigs, assignments, deadlines, ideas, and even notes on certain projects.
+It’s something I use everyday to manage freelance gigs, assignments, deadlines, ideas, and even notes on certain projects.